 ” We sleep on pillows stuffed with rice or pearls which turn out to be unexpectedly comfortable.”

 The entranceway behind the sliding door is flanked by a row of meticulously placed slippers.
-Guests use slippers everywhere inside.
-There is even a pair of red plastic slippers for use in the bathroom!
-Very fast the entranceway gets filled up with all our shoes in addition to the slippers provided.
+Guests use slippers everywhere inside, including red plastic slippers for the bathroom!
+Very fast the entranceway gets filled up with all our shoes added to the slippers provided by Edoya.